 Helpful resources: AARP offers tips about how to avoid scams after the death of a loved one.

-What to look out for: Sometimes referred to as the "sweetheart" scam, fraudsters target widowers using online dating sites in an attempt to form a trusting relationship and then take advantage.
-The con artists may make up a heartbreaking story and ask for financial assistance, request that the target be a cosignatory for a loan, or even convince the target to sign over power of attorney, allowing the perpetrator to take out a home equity loan.
+What to look out for: Sometimes referred to as the "sweetheart" scam, fraudsters target the lonely using online dating sites in an attempt to form a trusting relationship and take advantage.
+The con artists may make up a heartbreaking story and ask for financial help, request that the target be a cosignatory for a loan, or even convince the target to sign over power of attorney, allowing the perpetrator to take out a home equity loan.

 Risks: Victims face a loss of funds and risk being saddled with unwanted debts.
 Identity theft is also possible.